-In a mixing bowl, combine essential oils with 2 tablespoons carrier oil and 4 tablespoons granulated sugar.
+In a mixing bowl, combine the essential oils with 2 tablespoons carrier oil and 4 tablespoons granulated sugar.
 To use, apply to the skin using gentle, circular buffing motions, rinse with warm water, and pat dry.

 Stir all ingredients together until you have a smooth paste.
 Apply a small amount to your lips using your fingertips, then rinse with warm water.

 Nutmeg is a spicy, stimulating essential oil that may help create feelings of connection.
-It's no surprise since the herb has been shown to have aphrodisiac effects [source], that it has traditionally been used as a treatment for sexual disorders.
+It's no surprise, since the herb has been shown to have aphrodisiac effects [source], that it has traditionally been used as a treatment for sexual disorders.

-Combine these essential oils with one ounce of carrier oil and 1 can of full-fat coconut milk.
+Combine these essential oils with 1 ounce of carrier oil and 1 can of full-fat coconut milk.
 Stir together to blend.
 Pour into a tub of warm water, and use your hands to disperse the mixture.

-Sandalwood might not be your first pick for essential oils for love, but its warm, woody aroma soothes nerves [source] and is often used to help promote sexual feelings, especially in men.
+Sandalwood might not be your first pick of essential oils for love, but its warm, woody aroma soothes nerves [source] and is often used to help promote sexual feelings, especially in men.
 Spritz your linens to set the scene with this exotic aroma.

 6. Black Pepper

-Stimulating black pepper combines well with sandalwood and peppermint to create a sensual blend that will warm you right up!
+Stimulating black pepper combines well with sandalwood and peppermint to create a sensual massage blend that will warm you right up!
 Turn down the lights and take turns massaging each other's shoulders, neck, and back.

 8. Clary Sage

 You can scent dried rosebuds with this pretty blend to create a passion-inspiring potpourri mix.
-Just pour it into small cotton bags, then store them in your lingerie drawer.
+Just pour it into small cotton sachet bags, then store them in your lingerie drawer.
 Or transfer the potpourri to a decorative bowl on your nightstand or dresser.

 An intimate evening doesn't require heavy floral musks!
-Patchouli has a long history of use as an aphrodisiac [source] due to the belief that its scent can help to rekindle desire.
+Patchouli has a long history of use as an aphrodisiac [source] due to the belief that its scent can help rekindle desire.

 Additionally, many find the rich, earthy aroma to be deeply relaxing before bedtime.
-Adding patchouli to your diffuser, along with ylang-ylang, bergamot, and frankincense, will create a sweet space to become uplifted and adored.
+Adding patchouli to your diffuser, along with ylang ylang, bergamot, and frankincense, will create a sweet space to become uplifted and adored.